Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Preface: Three Hopf algebras

 The basic starting point for Baues \cite{Baues} is a simplicial set $X$, from which one passes to the chain complex $C_*(X)$.
-It is well known that $C_*(X)$ is a coalgebra under the diagonal approximation chain map $\Delta:C_*(X)\to C_*(X)\otimes C_*(X)$, and to this coalgebra one can apply the cobar construction: $\Omega C_*(X)$ is the free algebra on $\Sigma^{-1}C_*(X)$, with a natural differential which is immaterial to the discussion at this moment.
+It is well known that $C_*(X)$ is a co--algebra under the diagonal approximation chain map $\Delta:C_*(X)\to C_*(X)\otimes C_*(X)$, and to this co--algebra one can apply the cobar construction: $\Omega C_*(X)$ is the free algebra on $\Sigma^{-1}C_*(X)$, with a natural differential which is immaterial to the discussion at this moment.

 The theorem by Adams and Eilenberg--Moore is that if $\Omega X$ is connected then $\Omega C_*(X)$ is a model for chains on the based loop space $\Omega X$ of $X$.
 This raises the question of iterating the construction, but, unlike $\Omega X$, which can be looped again, $\Omega C_*(X)$ is now an algebra and thus does not have an obvious cobar construction.
-To remedy this situation Baues introduced the following comultiplication map:
+To remedy this situation Baues introduced the following co--multiplication map:

 where $x\in X_n$ is an $(n-1)$-dimensional generator of $\Omega C_*(X)$, and $x_{(\alpha)}$ denotes its image under the simplicial operator specified by a monotonic sequence $\alpha$.

 \begin{thm}\cite{Baues} If $X$ has a reduced one skeleton $|X|^1=*$, then the comultiplication, together with the free multiplication and the given grading, make $\Omega C_*(X)$ into a Hopf algebra.
 Furthermore if $\Omega\Omega |X|$ is connected, i.e.\ $|X|$ has trivial 2-skeleton, then $\Omega\Omega C_*(X)$ is a chain model for $\Omega\Omega |X|$. \end{thm}